CodyFreeman/Web-Extension-Messaging/README.md

-# Web Extension Messanging
+# Web Extension Messaging
 ## - A simple example of extension communication
 This repo provides a simple messaging example for web extensions.
-The manifest targets firefox, but should easily adaptable to browsers following the Web Extensions standard.
+The manifest targets firefox, but should be easily adaptable to browsers following the Web Extensions standard.

 ## Notes
 * Some browsers require a specific namespace instead of browser.